 What to consider when deciding to waterproof on the inside or the outside

 - Drywall has to be opened / removed to access the foundation for interior repairs;

 - Interior injection repairs are a far cheaper way to fix a basement leak than excavating and waterproofing;

-- Injection repairs eliminate voids in foundation walls while exterior repairs can only patch over voids;
+- Injection repairs eliminate voids in foundation walls while exterior repairs only patch over voids;

 - Warranties are the same, regardless of the approach used;

-- Exterior waterproofing carries a great risk of damage and injury compared to interior injection repairs;
+- Exterior waterproofing carries a greater risk of damage and injury compared to interior injection repairs;

-- Interior waterproofing is unaffected by weather delays; and
+- Interior waterproofing is unaffected by weather; and

 - Interior leak repairs provide confirmation of the source of the basement leak whereas exterior repairs do not.

 - Injection repairs require top to bottom exposure of the bare foundation wall where the leak is.
 In contrast, exterior excavation and waterproofing will invariably damage the landscaping in the vicinity of the repair as well as the areas wherever the soil has to be piled and where the excavator and crews will be travelling; additionally, fences and decks may have to be removed and rebuilt, and so on.

 - An injection from the inside costs $100’s whereas an external excavation can easily cost several $1000’s (not including the cost of re-landscaping, rebuilding the fence, etc).

 - Injections, which are always carried out from inside, will fill the crack or hole completely from the inside to the outside; an external crack repair involves patching over the crack on the outside.